simonxmachine/xgboost_ml_model/README.md

 ***

-Need use Python version 10.4 to use tensorflow
+Need use Python version 3.10 to use tensorflow.

 To set up virtual environment: python3.10 -m venv env

-pip3 install --no-cache-dir  --force-reinstall -Iv tensorflow
+If having issue with Tensorflow install: pip3 install --no-cache-dir  --force-reinstall -Iv tensorflow